The 10 Most Beautiful Parrots In The World

 Lorikeet close-up

-Rainbow lorikeets have stunning plumage
+Rainbow lorikeets have stunning plumage.

-Easily one of the most beautiful parrots in the world is the rainbow lorikeet.
-With their stunning green, orange, and blue feathers it is easy to see where they get their name.
-Rainbow lorikeets are native to Australia and are an introduced species in Tasmania, New Zealand, and Hong Kong where they live in rainforests and coastal woodlands.
-They usually live and travel in pairs and fiercely defend their nesting and feeding areas against all other birds.
-Rainbow lorikeets nest in hollows in eucalyptus and palm trees and only the female incubates the eggs.
+Easily one of the most beautiful parrots in the world, the rainbow lorikeet has stunning green, orange, and blue feathers.
+It is easy to see where they get their name.
+Rainbow lorikeets are native to Australia.
+However, they are an introduced species in Tasmania, New Zealand, and Hong Kong, where they live in rainforests and coastal woodlands.

 About the Author